 I hunger for you, (Phase 1-2)

 An evening-length version of I hunger for you, (Phase 1-2) will be available for touring beginning Spring 2019.
-The project was awarded a 2017 MAP Fund grant.
+In addition to receiving an NDP Production and Touring Grant, this project has also been awarded a 2017 MAP Fund grant.

 Ecsteriority4 (Part 2)